S Punjab Secretariat hallmark project of PTI: CM Buzdar

 The CM expressed a deep sense of sorrow and grief over the sad demise of former Chief Comptroller Abdul Rasheed.
 He extended heartfelt sympathies and condolence with the bereaved family and prayed that may Allah Almighty rest the departed soul in eternal peace and grant courage and strength to the family members to bear this irreparable loss.

-Meanwhile, Usman Buzdar has said positivity rate rise in Covid-19 has put immense pressure on the health system.
-Strict measures will have to be taken to deal with the third wave of coronavirus, the CM said and added that the ratio of positive cases of corona in five cities of Punjab has been exceeded to 15pc.
+Meanwhile, Chief Minister Usman Buzdar has said positivity rate rise in Covid-19 has put immense pressure on the health system.

-The rate of positive Corona cases in Lahore is more than 19pc.
-He stated that the occupancy rate of the ventilators for corona patients in public hospitals is almost touching the end in Lahore.
-He maintained that the government is taking all possible measures and utilising its all resources for the corona affectees.
-People will have to be careful, the situation is getting worse, he added.
-Wearing a mask can prevent corona, Usman Buzdar said.